MoeweX/broadcast-group-simulation/README.md

 The simulation process ends, once the following two conditions are true:
 - all members have a latency to their leader that is below the defined latency threshold
-- a leader has a latency to all other leaders that is above the defined latency threshold
+- all leaders have a latency to all other leaders that is above the defined latency threshold

+## The "data" package

+The data package contains code to create a pre-defined input data set based on [iplane](https://web.eecs.umich.edu/~harshavm/iplane/) measurements.
+To create an data set with default parameters, run the main methods of the included files in the following order:
+1. IPlaneLoader.kt
+2. TBD

+You may also customize data set generation by updating the **conf** objects in each file's main method.